-If your cyber liability insurance policy is up for renewal in the coming months, it’s essential to be aware of some cyber liability market factors.
+If your cyber liability insurance policy is up for renewal in the coming months, knowing some cyber liability market factors is essential.
 The increase in cyberattacks is causing shifts in carriers’ policies that could affect your renewal.

 Adding these elements to your cyber security will safeguard your data and stabilize your cyber liability premiums in this aggressive market.
-Failure to comply with your cyber liability insurance carrier’s new cyber security requirements by your renewal date could result in non-renewal of policy or incur higher premiums.
+Failure to comply with your cyber liability insurance carrier’s new cyber security requirements by your renewal date could result in the policy's non-renewal or higher premiums.

 Updating your cybersecurity does not have to be a massive undertaking.
 If you currently have an active cyber liability insurance policy, your insurance carrier can help you navigate the changes and implement them into your operations before your renewal.

 Please see the different client portals offered by Professional Risk’s affiliated cyber liability carriers below.
-If you are unsure if you have a current cyber liability policy or need assistance accessing your client portal with your carrier, please contact us.
+Please contact us if you are unsure if you have a current cyber liability policy or need assistance accessing your client portal with your carrier.

-If you have a cyber liability policy with Beazley but have not registered your account with Beazley’s Breach Solutions, you will need to contact your service specialist and they will arrange for an activation code to be sent to you directly from Beazley and assist you with further instructions for setup.
+If you have a cyber liability policy with Beazley but have not registered your account with Beazley’s Breach Solutions, you will need to contact your service specialist.
+They will arrange for an activation code to be sent to you directly from Beazley and assist you with further instructions for setup.

-Tokio Marine HCC’s (TMHCC) CyberNET offers clients risk scans, cyber training, access to cyber experts, and multifactor authentication setup.
-TMHCC is available to help their clients prepare for the changes in the cyber market and help them create the best defense against malicious actors.
+Tokio Marine HCC’s (TMHCC) CyberNET offers clients risk scans, cyber training, access to cyber experts, and multi-factor authentication setup.
+TMHCC is available to help its clients prepare for the changes in the cyber market and help them create the best defense against malicious actors.

 If you have a cyber liability policy with TMHCC but have not set up your account in CyberNET, you can register for their services here: https://www.tmhcccybernet.com.
-You will need to provide your company name and your cyber liability policy number to register your account.
+Provide your company name and cyber liability policy number to register your account.
 If you need assistance finding your policy number, please contact your Professional Risk service specialist or visit CSR24 to access all your policy documents.